hanspr/mi-ide/README.md

 You may find the translation file in your config directory under : langs

 - Open the file : en_US.lang
-- Change the name to your ISO code location and translate each sentence after the | (pipe)
+- Change the name to your ISO code location
+- Translate each sentence after the | (pipe)
 - Save the final file with the new name.
 - Switch language by going to the menu > Global Settings
 - Change to your new language